List of Black Flag band members: Chuck Biscuits

-Chuck Biscuits played with Blag Flag for several months in 1982.
+Chuck Biscuits played with Black Flag for several months in 1982.
 He appeared in no official studio releases, but does appear on the live album Live at the On Broadway 1982 and several bootlegs and demo recordings.
 Prior to joining Black Flag he had been a member of the Canadian hardcore punk band D.O.A.
 After leaving Black Flag he had a few brief stints playing drums with the Circle Jerks and the Red Hot Chili Peppers, though he was mostly out of the music industry until he began to work extensively with Glenn Danzig, appearing with his bands Samhain and Danzig, and later worked with Social Distortion.
 He has also had short stints with a number of other punk acts.

 Bill Stevenson

 Black Flag's fifth drummer was South Bay native Bill Stevenson.
 A Mira Costa High School student and avid fisherman, he frequented Jerry Morris' bait shop and ended up working there alongside Keith Morris.
 Stevenson first auditioned to drum for Panic in summer 1978, at age 15, after Brian Migdol had left the band.
 His audition turned into a drunken jam session including members of Panic and The Last, and the position of drummer in Panic ultimately went to Robo.
 By late 1978 Stevenson had joined the Descendents, who made their onstage debut as an opening act at Black Flag's second performance, at a San Pedro community center in February 1979.
-He would later join Black Flag as their regular drummer, and served with them from 1983–1985, appearing on all of their studio albums from My War through In My Head.
+He would later join Black Flag as their regular drummer, and served with them from 1983 to 1985, appearing on all of their studio albums from My War through In My Head.
 After leaving Black Flag in mid-1985, he reformed the Descendents, and would later found the band All, and play drums with The Lemonheads.

 Anthony Martinez

-Anthony Martinez replaced Bill Stevenson, and was their last drummer before their breakup.
+Anthony Martinez replaced Bill Stevenson and was their last drummer before their breakup.
 He played on the live album "Who's Got The 10 and a 1/2?" and the live EP "Annihilate This Week", which consists entirely of songs from Who's Got The 10 and a 1/2?